 USF Takes Steps to Tackle Racism

-A new initiative called “Building Our Capacity to Address Racism” is underway at USF.
+A new initiative called “6+You” is underway at USF.
 It includes programs and conversations about race and racism both within and outside of the campus community.

 The initiative grew out of calls for USF to face concerns about structural racism, said Mary J. Wardell-Ghirarduzzi, vice provost of diversity engagement and community outreach at USF.